ros2/ros2_documentation/source/Tutorials/Miscellaneous/Deploying-ROS-2-on-IBM-Cloud.rst

 4. On the top right corner, click on *Exec into pod*

 Now you are inside your docker image!
-You can source your workspace (if needed) and run ROS2!
+You can source your workspace (if needed) and run ROS 2!
 For example:

 .. code-block:: bash